KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Installation Method:** TSLPatcher Mod

+**Known Bugs:** There is one serious bug that can happen with this mod if you visit the Republic Cruiser *before* heading down the beach and encountering the first squad of hostile Rakata!
+Make sure to encounter them *first*, then you are free to turn back and explore the cruiser.

 **Install Options:** Run the installer to install the mod, then re-run it twice more, once for each of the optional installs, if using Loadscreens in Color/HQ Blasters.

 ___